-A first in British Columbia, the advanced diploma in Global Tourism & Hospitality Management is designed to provide students with previous diploma and degree credentials with the skills, knowledge and ability to launch a career in international tourism and hospitality management.
+A first in British Columbia, the Advanced Diploma in Global Tourism & Hospitality Management is designed to provide students with previous diploma and degree credentials with the skills, knowledge and ability to launch a career in international tourism and hospitality management.
 The advanced diploma is a complete introduction to the world of tourism and hospitality with an emphasis on international business practices.

 In your first year, you'll gain a strong foundation in international business practices and key management functions such as accounting, marketing, communication, and leadership.
 Course work is entirely at the second- and third-year level, and provides advanced skills and knowledge.
 In year two, you decide!
-Choose to specialize in either hospitality or sustainable tourism.
-Use your electives to study a foreign language, or prepare yourself for transfer into a number of tourism, hospitality, or business degree programs across Canada.
+Choose to specialize in hospitality or sustainable tourism.
+Or, use your electives for a dual specialty in both sustainable tourism and hospitality, to study a foreign language, or prepare yourself for transfer into a number of tourism, hospitality, or business degree programs across Canada.
 Either way, you'll gain skills in human resource, strategic and international business management, Choose from: